Privacy Policy

 | Gov-Client-Multi-Factor | Multi-factor authentication details (if used) | Authentication verification |

 This data is collected at the point of submission and transmitted to HMRC as HTTP headers alongside your tax data.
-We do not use this data for any purpose other than HMRC compliance.
-We retain this data for the period specified in Section 5 of this policy.
+We do not use this data for any purpose other than HMRC compliance, and we do not retain a separate server-side copy of these header values after they have been transmitted to HMRC.

 Usage Data

-- Pages visited and features used within FlowForm
+- Pages visited and features used within TaxBridge

 - Workflow creation and completion events